If you buy an item via this post, we may get a small affiliate fee. Details.

 2011 was an exciting year for publishing, full of events changing the landscape of the industry.
 Self-publishing exploded and became one of the most important factors to shape digital publishing in the near future.

-I’m excited to share the report with as much facts and figures as possible to help forecast how the self-publishing phenomenon would evolve in the years to come.
+I’m excited to share the report with as many facts and figures as possible to help forecast how the self-publishing phenomenon would evolve in the years to come.
 To get the bigger picture, read also 2011 self-publishing timeline.

 The report is based on figures from Kindle Store bestsellers archive and consists of five parts.
 You can jump directly to each one of them from the links below:

 1. Highlights – most important facts & figures

 2. Tables & charts – based on yearly and monthly lists